Skip to content

 Defining Your Desired Outcome

-The first practical step is to clearly define how you want to experience this person.
+The first practical step is to define how you want to experience this person clearly.

 Instead of focusing on what you dislike about them or how they currently behave, imagine them as the ideal counterpart in the relationship.
 Do you want them to be more respectful, understanding, supportive, or communicative?
 Visualize what these interactions would feel like.